RCMP arrest 6 men, seize guns and stolen truck on Makwa Sahgaiehcan First Nation - Saskatoon | Globalnews.ca

 No injuries were reported.

-A search of the home resulted in the seizure of two sawed-off firearms and suspected methamphetamine.
+A search of the home resulted in the seizure of two sawed-off firearms and a substance suspected to be meth.
 The truck was confirmed to be stolen and also recovered.

 © 2017 Global News, a division of Corus Entertainment Inc.